mariaonoeva/stat-repo/freq/script.md

 ![](script_files/figure-commonmark/unnamed-chunk-22-1.png)

-The same plot as above but for each item.
+One can play with that of course.
+Below for example is a the same plot as above but for each item.
 (Perhaps I can use conditions as color?)

 ``` r
 tab_inter_items <- summarySE(inter_df, measurevar="rating1",